-Instead, the study found that having a second plate makes it easier to photograph those who run stop signs and red lights, don't pay tolls or drive out of unattended pay garages and parking lots without paying.
+Instead, the study found that having a second plate makes it easier to photograph (and ticket) those who run stop signs and red lights, don't pay tolls or drive out of unattended pay garages and parking lots without paying.
 Linking automatic license plate readers to databases also makes it easier to track down scofflaws electronically instead of having human eyeballs view every image to identify license plate numbers.

 That adds up to millions of dollars in cost savings and millions more in additional revenue collected, Walden said.